 Depending on the severity of the accident and the victim’s injuries, the injured party may be entitled to punitive damages.
 In Virginia, the legal limit for driving is under 0.08.
 If they were driving with a 0.08 blood alcohol content (BAC) level, they will likely be charged with a driving under the influence (DUI).
 However, to be awarded punitive damages in Virginia, the drunk driver must have at least a 0.15 BAC.

 Due to the criminal nature of driving while intoxicated, there may be an extra layer of complication when seeking damages in a drunk driving case.
 But you do not need to handle your case alone.
-Reach out to a compassionate drunk driving accident lawyer from The Warren Firm to learn if you might have a reasonable claim of damages.
+Reach out to a Charlottesville drunk driving accident lawyer from The Warren Firm to learn if you might have a reasonable claim of damages.